Expert Shoulder Treatment in Dubai | Rotator Cuff & Arthroscopy

 Recovery timeline: 6-12 months conservative; 3-6 months post-surgery.

-Why Choose Arthroscopy
+Why Choose Arthroscopy with Dr. Usama?

 Dr. Usama Saleh completed advanced fellowship training in arthroscopic techniques at the University of Toronto, one of the world’s leading centers for minimally invasive orthopedic surgery.
 With 23+ years of experience performing thousands of shoulder arthroscopies, Dr. Usama combines technical excellence with personalized patient care.